✞ By living her nothingness, the soul is filled with God.

 "It will come about in all the land," declares the LORD, "That two parts in it will be cut off and perish; But the third will be left in it.
 And I will bring the third part through the fire, Refine them as silver is refined, and test them as gold is tested. " — Zechariah 13:8-9

 Thus the test will begin.
 As days turn into weeks and then months, people will yearn to go back to the way things were before the Illumination.
 A time when not knowing right from wrong was easier than knowing the truth.
-A battle from within will ensue, a conflict between the blind desires of the flesh that, until now, had gone unabated, wheatand the resolve of the soul that, in recent generations, has had little experience in fully controlling the desires of the body.
+A battle from within will ensue, a conflict between the blind desires of the flesh that, until now, had gone unabated, and the resolve of the soul that, in recent generations, has had little experience in fully controlling the desires of the body.
 Battered and beaten from this inner turmoil, many will begin to give excuses for themselves as to why they need to return to their sinful lifestyles, whether it be drugs, sexual decadence, immoral lifestyles, or even simple bad habits.
 People will yearn for the wider, easier path of pleasure, ease and abundance they once knew.
 They will attempt to merge their desires of the flesh with the truths that were revealed via the warning.
 Thus will begin a separation where those who give in to compromise will distance themselves from those who hold fast to the truth.
 The faithful, admonishing their fellow brothers and sisters for compromising, will be accused of judging.
 They will be hated and reviled for their unwavering adherence to the Laws of God and will be separated like wheat is from weeds:

 “He will thoroughly cleanse his floor and gather his wheat into the barn; but the chaff he will burn with unquenchable fire.” — Matt 3:12 & Matt 13: 24-30